 II.
 Departmental Requirements

-The requirements for Honors in Art are the same as the university requirements, except that the 6 credit hours taken during the senior year are to be devoted to artistic work accompanied by prose explication.
-A full description of the program is available in the departmental office.
+The requirements for Honors in Art History are the same as the university requirements, except that the required 10 credit hours consist of ARTH 4494 Theories and Practice of Art History, taken during the senior year, plus 6 credit hours for the Honors Thesis (ARTH 4398, 4399), taken during the senior year.
+A full description of the honors program in Art History is available in the departmental office.